Bonnie Road Bridge Emergency Collision Repairs

 Unique Challenges

-Complexities included the requirement of detailed demolition and construction phasing to ensure stability of the structure during all phasing conditions while minimizing overall Bonnie Rd. and Highway 101 closures.
+Complexities included the requirement of detailed demolition and construction phasing to ensure stability of the structure during all phasing conditions while minimizing overall Bonnie Road and Highway 101 closures.
 Significant analysis of existing bridge components was required during all phases of the demolition and construction.

 Social Impact